 - Flint can tell whether a man is dead just by holding and looking at his face briefly.
 When the bodies of the two Z.O.W.I.E. guards are found, Flint briefly examines one of them and says "This one's gone."

-- Hypnotize the Princess: Galaxy does this to Gila to turn her into a pleasure slave.
+- Hypnotize the Captive: Galaxy hypnotizes Gila to turn her into a pleasure slave.

 - Letting Her Hair Down: Gila does this to signal to Flint that she's in the mood for love.

 - Magical Defibrillator: Derek Flint manages to revive a man from near-death by using an unorthodox defibrillation procedure.
 He has one man stick his finger in an light socket, then uses a human chain to apply the electricity and shock the victim's heart back into working.

 - Magic Plastic Surgery: The Galaxy organization is able to use plastic surgery to turn several of its agents into perfect duplicates of ZOWIE guards.
 The work is so effective that it fools even their boss Lloyd Kramden - but not Derek Flint.

 - Mandatory Unretirement: Z.O.W.I.E. chief Cramden must convince his reluctant old military subordinate Derek Flint to join up and save the day.